Walter George Peterson Jr. was born in Panama on November 23,1941 to Walter George Sr. and Dorothy Irma (Eder) Peterson.

 Walter attended McArthur High School in Hollywood, Florida, and it was there that he met Gloria Tara Geise.
 A close high school friend remembers Walt as tanned, very tall, and lanky; a terrific basketball player (center), with slicked back hair, as was the style back then.
 He was all elbows, long legs, big hands, and he always smiled.
 Despite his height and obvious strength, he had a wonderful sweetness about him.
 The phrase attached to his yearbook photo is "Thou art a fellow of good respect."

-Walter was offered several scholarships to play basketball after graduating from high school in 1960.
-He wanted to serve however, and joined the United States Air Force.
-He trained as an electrician and was stationed at Vandenberg Air Force Base near Santa Maria, California, where he worked with ICBM tracking systems.
+After graduating from high school in 1960, Walter was offered several scholarships to play basketball for NCAA Division 1 schools.
+However, he wanted to serve his country and joined the United States Air Force.
+He trained as an electrician and was stationed at Vandenberg Air Force Base near Santa Maria, California, where he worked with missle tracking systems.

 Gloria joined Walter in Santa Maria, where they were married and had the first of two sons, Donn Garret.

-Walter was honorably discharged from the US Air Force and moved to Santa Rosa, CA where he began his career with the Telephone Company.
+Walter was honorably discharged from the US Air Force and moved to Santa Rosa, California, where he began his career with the Telephone Company.
+He fell in love with Sonoma County; the peace and happiness he found would keep him there for the rest of his days.

 His second son, Paul Gregory was born shortly thereafter in Santa Rosa.